nmstreethran/duolingo/README.md

 uk | Ukrainian | no | yes
 vi | Vietnamese | yes | yes
 zh | Chinese | no | no

+## Contributing

+Feel free to open an issue or pull request, or email me at nmstreethran at gmail dot com.

 ## License